glideinWMS/contrib/AIforJobSiteAllocation/README.md

 The probability calculation and failure prediction is performed with probablistic classifiers (analysis in the classification folder).
 A scraper script is present in order to extract data.

-Datasets can be found at: https://mega.nz/folder/sOVxnbCL#6-TxRqWwfYTgaYCW9xcqqw Download the datasets and place them in the data folder.
+Datasets can be found at: https://mega.nz/folder/sOVxnbCL#6-TxRqWwfYTgaYCW9xcqqw.
+Download the datasets and place them in the data folder.
-The raw_dataset should be autonomously scraped
+The raw dataset should be autonomously scraped.